callpraths/callpraths.github.io/_drafts/geo-geos-perf.md

 ### A note on compiler optimization settings

+Compiler optimization settings have a large impact on performance.
+I compiled all Rust code for this post with the highest optimization level available in `rustc`: `-O3` but compiled C++ code for _libgeos_ with `gcc`'s optimization flag set to `-O2` instead of the highest available `-O3`.
+This difference is the result of the default compiler flags used by the relevant tooling. `cargo`'s release profile enables the highest level of optimization, but `cmake`'s `RelWithDebInfo` setting [only enables `-O2`][llvm-opt-flags].

-Both `rustc` and `gcc` can optimize generated code to varying degrees.
-I chose `cargo`’s release profile for compiling Rust code, which uses the highest level (`-O3`) of optimization available in `rustc`.
-For _libgeos_, I set `CMAKE_BUILD_TYPE` to `RelWithDebInfo`.
-I used `RelWithDebInfo` instead of `Release` because symbol tables information is essential for any meaningful analysis using debugging and profiling tools (`gdb`, `perf`, `valgrind` etc.) Although the name suggests that this is a build profile similar to `Release` (which turns on `gcc`’s highest optimization level `-O3`) with debugging information added, `RelWithDebInfo` does not in fact set the same optimization level as `Release` on all platforms.
-LLVM documentation [states this problem][llvm-opt-flags], though it is easy to miss this difference.
-Also, `gcc`’s documentation [does not recommend using `-O3` optimization level][gcc-no-o3] by default as it can sometimes have the opposite effect of slowing programs down.
+I could have set `CMAKE_BUILD_TYPE` to `Release`, which enables `-O3` level of optimization, but it also disables symbol table generation needed for debugging and profiling tools (in particular for my use of `perf`).
+I could enable debugging symbols explicitly with `Release` (by setting `gcc`'s `-g` flag), but `gcc`'s documentation notes that call graphs may not be accurate with this level of optimization.
+Also, `gcc`'s documentation [does not recommend using `-O3` optimization level][gcc-no-o3] by default as it can sometimes have the opposite effect of slowing programs down.

-That said, `gcc`’s `-O3` optimization level does try harder to vectorize loops, and in practice frequently improves upon the performance from `-O2`.
 For completeness, I compared the operations once again with `gcc`’s optimization level set to `-O3`.
-The following table shows the average (and standard deviation of) ratio of observed QPS for _geo_ compared to _geos_ for each of the three operations when libgeos is compiled with `-O2` and `-O3` optimization level respectively.
+The following table shows the average (and standard deviation of) ratio of observed QPS for _geo_ compared to _geos_ for each of the three operations when _libgeos_ is compiled with `-O2` and `-O3`:

 |                            | _geo_ `-O3` / _geos_ `-O2` | _geo_ `-O3` / _geos_ `-O3` |
 | -------------------------- | -------------------------- | -------------------------- |